russmckendrick/blog/content/tunes/2023-12-18-listened-to-this-week/index.md

 title: "What did I listen to in week 50?"
 date: "2023-12-18"
 draft: false
-summary: "Diving into the high-energy sonic landscapes of alternative rock, my week was musically dominated by Jesus Jones according to LastFM data.
-The influential sound and intense lyrical prowess of this iconic British band became my recurrent anthem, showcasing a significant portion of my listening streak.
-Join my auditory ride!"
+summary: "Embrace the high-energy vibes of Jesus Jones, where their influential sound meets intense lyrical prowess!"
 cover:
     image: "/img/weekly-tunes-003.png"
     relative: false